 -Hon.
-Kenneth Rapuano, former Assistant Secretary of Defense for Homeland Defense and Global Security since the Defense Counterproliferation Initiative was launched.
+Kenneth Rapuano, former Assistant Secretary of Defense for Homeland Defense and Global Security to meet emerging challenges.
+Much had transpired in the two decades since the Defense Counterproliferation Initiative was launched.
 It was now time to gather the lessons learned from that body of experience and put them in service of a coherent strategic framework going forward.
 The Bush-era national strategy (NSPD-17) remained in place, and the Joint Staff's 2006 military strategy to combat WMD still stood as the department's sole strategy document.